skillpub/collaboration/docs/features.md

  <img src="images/pub.png" width="100%" hight="100%">

 In this example "MacBook-Pro-james.nasa.local" is what we can get as a default hostname of your mashine.
-If you need to change it add to the config "jupyter":{"host":"your host name or IP"}
+If you need to change it add to the config "jupyter":{"host":"your host name or IP"}.

 Example